 International markets struggled as well in September.
 The MSCI Emerging Markets Index dropped -3.97% in September, which pushed the year to date into negative territory.
 The MSCI ACWI ex USA Index, a broad measure of international equities, fell -3.20% in September, which cut the year-to-date gain down to 5.90%.
 Following the trend of recent years, U.S. stocks have continued to outperform their international counterparts in 2021.

 After surging higher during the first quarter of 2021, the yield on the 10-year U.S. Treasury dropped over the next four months.
 That streak ended in August as yields moved higher and that move higher continued in September.
 The yield closed the month of September at 1.52% compared to the August close at 1.30% and the end of Q2 at 1.45%.
 As would be expected as rates continued to move higher, most bond sectors struggled in September and the third quarter was rather flat.

-For September, fixed income returns were as follows: the Bloomberg Barclays U.S. Aggregate Bond Index fell -0.05%, the Bloomberg Barclays U.S. Credit Index declined -0.27%, the Bloomberg Barclays U.S. Corporate High Yield Index dropped -1.03% and the Bloomberg Barclays Municipal Index rose modestly by 0.02%.
-Treasuries still show solid results year-to-date driven by powerful first quarter returns, with most Treasury indices outside of TIPS (which fell -0.37% for the month) rising fractionally during September.
+Fixed income returns were as follows for September: the Bloomberg Barclays U.S. Aggregate Bond Index slipped -0.87%, the Bloomberg Barclays U.S. Credit Index declined by -1.07%, the Bloomberg Barclays U.S. Corporate High Yield Index was virtually flat, off only -0.01% and the Bloomberg Barclays Municipal Index dropped -0.72%.

 ECONOMIC DATA AND OUTLOOK